RCA's Amazing AR-88 Series of Receivers

 Using the CR-91 on Longwave

 During an evening and a short morning listening sessions this past February (2010) I was able to tune in around 50 or so NDBs with the CR-91.
 The best DX was YQA 272kc located in Muskoka, ON, Canada, about 2000 miles from Nevada.
 Best marker beacon DX was SYF 386kc in St. Francis, KS.
 This was somewhat past the optimum winter conditions of December and January.
 Next season, I'll be trying the CR-91 on the tunable loop antenna.
 The advantages of the CR-91 are an accurate tuning dial and plenty of sensitivity.
-The disadvantages are that all superhets are pretty noisy in the LF/MF part of the spectrum.
+The disadvantage is that the CR-91 is pretty noisy in the LF/MF part of the spectrum.

 |Henry Rogers WA7YBS/WHRM - April, 2010|